CSCfi/korp-backend/korppluginlib/README.md

 ## Configuration

-The names of plugins (modules or subpackages) to be used are defined in the list `PLUGINS` in `config.py`.
+The names of plugins (modules or subpackages) to be used are defined in the list `PLUGINS` in `config.py` (that is, module `config`).
 If a plugin module is not found, a warning is output to the standard output.

-The configuration of `korppluginlib` is in the module `korppluginlib.config`.
+The configuration of `korppluginlib` is in the module `korppluginlib.config` (file `korppluginlib/config.py`).
 Currently, the following configuration variables are recognized:

 - `HANDLE_NOT_FOUND`: What to do when a plugin is not found:
     - `"error"`: Throw an error.